Know the rules before you start

 You must comply with all NPDC bylaws notably Water, Wastewater & Stormwater, Waste management & Transportation.
 All bylaws can be found here

 Check that your proposed location is not being built over or near council infrastructure using our GIS Viewer.
-No structure can be built within 1.5m of any NPDC asset OR it must be the depth of the of the pipe + Diameter of the pipe + 0.2m (Whichever is greatest)
+No structure can be built within 1.5m of any NPDC asset OR it must be the depth of the pipe + diameter of the pipe + 0.2m (whichever is greatest)

 Development contributions may be applicable, please check the policy here to see if your development will include development contributions.